-A survey was conducted of the percent exceedances of the criteria for selected constituents for the 2024 reporting period to determine no monitored surface waterbodies were measured above a temperature maximum of 32.2°C. In the Anacostia River, measurements for pH did not exceed the ten percent (10%) threshold.
+A survey was conducted of the percent exceedances of the criteria for pH and temperature, for the 2024 reporting period, no monitored surface waterbodies exceeded the water quality criteria.
+In the Anacostia River, measurements for pH did not exceed the ten percent (10%) threshold.
 For this reason, pH does not appear to be a concern in the Anacostia or the Potomac Rivers.
 Exceedances for pH are generally low with rare exceptions above the ten percent (10%) threshold.
+For threshold.
 For example, the 2024 report has no tributaries with exceedances above the ten percent (10%) threshold.

 Exceedances of DO WQS in the Anacostia River increased for the 2024 reporting period compared with the 2022 reporting period.
 All measurements in the Potomac River met minimum levels of DO set by WQS.
-For the 2024 reporting period, all tributaries in the District met the DO WQS.
+For the 2024 reporting period, all monitored tributaries in the District met the DO WQS.